A guide for spiritual seekers, leaders, and companions

 Example: A profound conversion experience or spiritual awakening.

-Seeking: Connection, awe, grace, say a trusting “yes” to a larger Story/Presence
+Seeking: Connection, awe, grace, say a trusting “yes” to a larger Story/Presence; signs and wonders

 God is: Loving protector, personal friend, intervening for my betterment; experience of being found.